When Is the Best Time

 He protects them until they hatch.
 We were very impressed by how much effort it is to take care of eggs and turtles.
 He is doing such important work that we gave him a donation.

-Afterwards, they are brought to the beach where their mother laid the eggs.
+Afterwards, they are brought to the beach, where their mother laid the eggs before.
 The baby turtles crawl into an uncertain future in the sea.

-When we came to observe turtles in the night, we were a bit unlucky.
-Often the green turtles get disturbed by the light of late arrival planes, which also happened this specific night.
-Cayo Largo is small and tourism is the main income.
+In the beginning, we were a bit unlucky when we came to observe turtles at night.
+The light of late arrival planes often disturbs the green turtles, which also happened this night.
+Cayo Largo is small, and tourism is the main income.
 However, the arrival of planes should be prohibited at night.

-However, the turtle came back in the night two hours later and laid the eggs successfully.
+However, the turtle returned in this night two hours later and successfully laid the eggs.
 Usually, you can watch the turtles while laying the eggs easily.
 It is such a big effort for them that they are almost hypnotized during this process.

-Please, keep in mind the turtle watching rules; no torch, no flashlight, never stand in front of a turtle; best do it with a professional guide.
-Repellent for mosquitos is essential on Cayo Largo.
+Please, remember the turtle-watching rules; no torch, no flashlight, and never stand in front of a turtle; best do it with a professional guide.
+Repellent for mosquitos is essential in Cayo Largo.
 Our poor nephew got more than 30 bites through his trouser.

 - They are endangered and the second largest after the leatherback turtle.